Lionel Gossman: Biography

 Gossman was born in Glasgow, Scotland and educated in public schools in the city, and during World War II, the surrounding countryside.
 In 1951, he graduated with an M.A.
 (Hons.) degree in French and German literature from the University of Glasgow.
 In 1952, he obtained the Diplôme d'Études Supérieures at the Sorbonne in Paris, France, and wrote his thesis "The Idea of the Golden Age in Le Roman de la Rose."

 From 1952 to 1954, Gossman served in the Royal Navy where he was trained to be a simultaneous English-Russian translator.
 Upon completion of national service in 1954, he entered the then newly founded St. Antony's College, the first exclusively graduate college of Oxford University.
 In 1958 he completed a doctoral dissertation on scholarly research and writing on the Middle Ages during the French Enlightenment ("The World and Work of La Curne de Sainte-Palaye").

 After a brief stint as Assistant Lecturer at the University of Glasgow (1957–1958), Gossman accepted a teaching position in the Department of Romance Languages at Johns Hopkins University in Baltimore, Maryland.
-He rose through the ranks, becoming professor in 1966, head of the French section of the department in 1968, and chair in 1975.
+In 1975, he was made department chair after leading the French language section since 1968.
 Gossman said he was fortunate to have as colleagues and friends in those years René Girard, Roland Barthes, Jacques Derrida, Lucien Goldmann, Jean-François Lyotard, Michel Serres and Louis Marin.
 Gossman recalls in his autobiography: